chargeditsolutionsllc/charged-geofeed/README.md

-# charged-geofeed
+# rfc8805-geofeed
-Geo-feed for Charged IT Solutions in RFC 8805 format
+Geofeed for Charged IT Solutions LLC in RFC 8805 format